-Gene Description NFATc1 For the often and Confederation that are a second in the NFATc2 Family of transcription factors that are expressed in the [38,52] NFATc3 vertebrates.
-These transcription factors induce expression of NFATc4 - cytokine genes important for immune response.
-PPP3CA [33] PPP3CB Calcium-dependent, calmodulin-stimulated protein PPP3R1 PPP3R2 - factors and facilitates nuclear transport of NFAT.
-RCAN1 Transcribed by NFAT transcription factor and interacts with calcineurin to inhibit calcineurin-dependent signaling pathways.
-[38,5] GSK3B Phosphorylates NFAT into its inactive form and facilitates the [38,54,55] DYRK1A cytoplasmic transport of NFAT.
-[30,34,33] HOMER2 Is a negative regulator of T cell activation and binds with NFAT to compete with calcineurin binding.
-[34] ITPR1 Intracellular channel that mediates calcium release from the endoplasmic reticulum.
-[38,56] MAP3K7 Selectively induces calcineurin-NFAT signaling through direct phosphorylation of RCAN1.
-[35] TAB1 Phosphorylated RCAN1 and inhibits RCAN1 from binding F0=1 TAB2 to calcineurin.
-[35] CSNK1A1/CK1 Works as a negative inhibitor of the NFAT by phosphorylation and mediates its cytoplasmic translocation.
-[57] LRRK2 Negative regulator of the transcription factor NFAT and is a component of a complex that includes the large non-coding RNA NRON (an NFAT repressor).
-[58] CABIN1 Binds specifically to the activated form of calcineurin and inhibits calcineurin-mediated signal transduction and NFAT nuclear translocation.
-[36] AKAP5 Inhibits calcineurin-dependent dephosphorylation of NFAT [59] CALM1 Calmodulin is a calcium binding protein that activates the calcineurin.
+Gene Description NFATc1 NFATc2 Family of transcription factors that are expressed in the vertebrates.
+These transcription factors induce expression of cytokine genes important for immune response.
+NFATc3 NFATc4 PPP3CA PPP3CB Calcium-dependent, calmodulin-stimulated protein phosphatase.
+It dephosphorylates the NFAT transcription factors and facilitates [33] PPP3R1 nuclear transport of NFAT.
+PPP3R2 RCAN1 Transcribed by NFAT transcription factor and interacts with calcineurin to inhibit calcineurin-dependent signaling pathways.
+GSK3B Phosphorylates NFAT into its inactive form and facilitates the cytoplasmic [38,54,55] DYRK1A transport of NFAT.
+HOMER2 Is a negative regulator of T cell activation and binds with NFAT to compete with calcineurin binding.
+ITPR1 Intracellular channel that mediates calcium release from the endoplasmic reticulum.
+MAP3K7 Selectively induces calcineurin-NFAT signaling through direct phosphorylation of RCAN1.
+TAB1 Phosphorylated RCAN1 and inhibits RCAN1 from binding to calcineurin.
+TAB2 CSNK1A1/CK1 Works as a negative inhibitor of the NFAT by phosphorylation and mediates its cytoplasmic translocation.
+LRRK2 Negative regulator of the transcription factor NFAT and is a component of a complex that includes the large non-coding RNA NRON (an NFAT repressor).
+CABIN1 Binds specifically to the activated form of calcineurin and inhibits calcineurin-mediated signal transduction and NFAT nuclear translocation.
+AKAP5 Inhibits calcineurin-dependent dephosphorylation of NFAT CALM1 Calmodulin is a calcium binding protein that activates the calcineurin.
 [37] STIM1 Ca2+ sensor proteins on the endoplasmic reticulum, which is an indispensable part in the activation of store-operated Ca2+ channels (SOC).
-[60]
+ORAI1 Calcium channel subunit that is activated by the calcium sensor STIM1 when calcium stores are depleted.

 The miRNA targeting the calcineurin/NFAT signaling pathway was further refined by incorporating experimental data on miRNA target validation.
 Experimental validation data was collected from the miRTarBase database [28,62].
 A subset of 230 miRNAs with experimentally validated data on targeting the calcineurin/NFAT signaling pathway was selected for subsequent analysis (Supplementary data).
 This miRNA subset was further refined by incorporating miRNA-expressed data from human immune cells (Supplementary data).
-Since the calcineurin/NFAT signaling pathway is known to be important for regulating the T cell development and immune response[4], miRNAs expressed in immune cells were collected from miRmineHuman miRNA expression (http://guanlab.ccmb.med.umich.edu/mirmine/index.html) database [63].
+Since the calcineurin/NFAT signaling pathway is known to be important for regulating the T cell development and immune response [4], miRNAs expressed in immune cells were collected from miRmineHuman miRNA expression (http://guanlab.ccmb.med.umich.edu/mirmine/index.html) database [63].
 By incorporating this expression data, 191 miRNAs targeting the calcineurin/NFAT signaling pathway were identified (Supplementary data).
 The negative regulators of this pathway, Glycogen synthase kinase 3 beta (GSK3B), Dyrk1A, CSNK1A1 and RCAN1, were among the highly targeted genes, with 26, 14, 14 and 11 miRNA targets, respectively.
 The positive regulators of this pathway, PPP3R1, MAP3K7, TAB2, CALM1 and ITPR1, were also observed to be targeted by 19, 14, 14, 15 and 12 miRNAs, respectively (Supplementary data).